xquery/xquerydoc/README.md

 ```

-Note that we are using SAXON convention with collection to bring in
+Note that we are using the SAXON convention with fn:collection to
-unparsed xquery file.
+bring in an unparsed xquery file.

-This function will emit xqdoc markup (akin to
+This function invoke will emit xqdoc markup (akin to
 [xqueryx](http://www.w3.org/TR/xqueryx/)), like the following listing.
 ## xqDoc Markup